jerobarraco/LifeDev/Plugins/Behave/Source/dsign.md

 // TODO wait and let want arise normally. have a period of satisfaction.

 need a way to override lower prio wants while they are working

+react: can be optimized by being called less often